Desmanthus leptolobus TORREY & A.GRAY Common names: Prairie mimosa, Prairie bundleflower, Slenderlobed bundleflower

 The best approach with Desmanthus is probably to establish them in areas that you know and have access to.

+We strongly suggest wild-crafting for everyone who can.
 Once established in an area, Desmanthus is very difficult to eradicate and perceived to be a pest only by those who love manicured lawns.

 It is an important early recolonizer of waste areas and an important pioneer plant in the natural revegetation process.